-Or if you’re like me around a tray of these, dinner perfection. 😉
+Or if you’re like me around a tray of this butternut squash appetizer = dinner perfection. 😉

 - The whipped feta and tahini drizzle can be prepared a couple days in advance.
 Just keep them covered and stored in the refrigerator.

-- If you want to make this appetizer even easier where the prep is concerned, purchase the already diced butternut squash in the produce isle of your grocery store.
+- If you want to make this butternut squash appetizer even easier where the prep is concerned, purchase the already diced butternut squash in the produce isle of your grocery store.

 - Since the bread portion of crostini is pretty essential, make sure you purchase high quality bread.
 Go for a fresh baguette from a local bakery, or the bakery section of your grocery store.
 Slice the bread about ½’’ thick, you don’t want it too thick OR too thin.
 And DO NOT skip brushing the bread generously with oil before baking.